Fishboii/Experimental-Whatapp-message-repeater/README.md

   <li>Right click the folder and click Properties or More Info
   <li>You will then need to check the location of the file
   <li>Copy the location to your clipboard
-  <li>Paste it over the location in the code, make sure the location ends with the Chromedriver.exe, it should look like <a href = #model>this</a>
+  <li>Paste it over the location in the code, make sure the location ends with the Chromedriver.exe
   <li>If all is done correctly, the program should run.</li>
 </ol>